sonata-project/dev-kit/project/CONTRIBUTING.md

 ```

 Be aware that pull requests with BC breaks could be rejected
-or reported for next major release if BC is not possible.
+or postponed to next major release if BC is not possible.

 If you are not sure what should be done, don't hesitate to open an issue about your PR project.